NREL/resstock/docs/source/tutorial/setup_analysis_project.rst

   The total number of buildings this sampling is meant to represent.
 This sets the weighting factors.
 For the U.S. single-family detached housing stock, this is 80 million homes.

 **Sample Weight of Simulation**
   The number of buildings each simulation represents.
 Total number of buildings / Number of simulations.
-This argument is optional, so you can leave it blank.
+This argument is optional (it is only needed for running simulations on NREL HPC), so you can leave it blank.

 **Downselect Logic**
   Logic that specifies the subset of the building stock to be considered in the analysis.
 Specify one or more ``parameter|option`` as found in the ``resources/options_lookup.tsv``.
 (This uses the same syntax as the :ref:`tutorial-apply-upgrade` measure.)
 For example, if you wanted to only simulate California homes you could enter ``Location Region|CR11`` in this field (CR refers to "Custom Region", which is based on RECS 2009 reportable domains aggregated into groups with similar climates; see the entire `custom region map`_).